rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  is anyone who
  saves in Bitcoin, and Bitcoin only.
-For those who view Bitcoin as an investment, a maximalist is one who refuses to diversify and stores wealth in Bitcoin.
+For those who view Bitcoin as an investment, a maximalist is one who stores wealth only in Bitcoin.
 They believe Bitcoin is
  the only viable monetary asset.